When you think of the child you love, you probably envision a bright future for them, right? We all want our children to develop healthy self-esteem.

 One of the most precious gifts you can give your child is healthy self-esteem.
 It will empower them to feel confident, valued, and prepared for challenges as they grow.
-Have you ever considered how you can help your child develop a healthy self-esteem?
+Have you ever considered how you can help your child develop self-esteem?

 Consider an imaginary fortune teller’s glass ball, what do you see?
-You’re almost certainly picturing your child achieving maturity with a healthy sense of Self.
+You’re almost certainly picturing your child achieving maturity with a healthy Sense of Self.

 But that child’s self-esteem needs to come from within, not from trying to please the adults around them.
 A child’s focus on getting approval from their primary caretaker can have adverse effects as the child becomes increasingly dependent upon trying to do things to perfection.

 This approval-seeking behavior can extend to other figures of authority later in life.
 This is an early childhood survival strategy you don’t want to encourage.